DIY Outdoor Furniture Restoration Ideas

 Have you noticed that your patio furniture is beginning to look worn and shabby after another season of outdoor use?
 Thankfully, you can do more than just protect your patio furniture in the winter to continue getting good use out of it.
 There are plenty of steps you can take to restore outdoor furniture so that your outdoor space looks anything but drab.

-How to Restore Weathered Wood
+How to Restore Outdoor Wood Furniture

 Wood furniture can become worn and weathered from years of being in harsh sunlight.
 One way to slow down this type of wear is to add outdoor shading solutions around your seating area.
 However, regardless of shade, wood will still require maintenance over time to keep it looking like new.